A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Sufficient conditions

+\ref{g6}:\ This assumption excludes the possibility of infinitely many subharmonic components.
+Since our approach eliminates subharmonic components successively from $-\infty$, the presence of infinitely many such components prevents the problem from being resolved in finitely many steps.

+\ref{g7}:\ Under this assumption, $\kappa(\cdot)$ defined in Section \ref{sec:G-S} has no downward jumps, and the existence of a solution with the continuous-fit (resp. smooth-fit) property is guaranteed.
+This assumption is relaxed in Section \ref{sec:Firregular}.

+Our solution strategy consists of successively “eliminating” the subharmonic components starting from $-\infty$.
+First, we consider the case where the number of subharmonic components, denoted by $n$, is one in Section \ref{subsection:vonesided}.
+In Section \ref{subsection:vtwosided}, we consider the case $n=2$.
+Finally, we consider the general case $n \geq 3$ in Section \ref{subsec:general}.

-We shall show in Propositions \ref{prop:conditionA} that the following is a necessary condition for the existence of the optimal stopping time:
+In the remainder of this section, we introduce a condition that is necessary for the existence of an optimal stopping time.
+The necessity of this condition will be established in Proposition~ \ref{prop:conditionA}.

-where $h_a$ is the smooth Gerber-Shiu function for $q=0$ defined in \eqref{eq:GerberShiu}.
-In particular, $h_a$ is harmonic on $(a, \infty)$ and satisfies the boundary condition $h_a(x)=g(x)$ for $x\le a$.
-In addition, if $X$ has paths of bounded variation (resp. unbounded variation), it satisfies $h'_a(a+)=g'(a)$.
+where $h_a$ is the smooth Gerber–Shiu function for $q=0$ defined in \eqref{eq:GerberShiu}.
 We refer this condition as Condition \eqref{conditionA} hereafter.
 Figure \ref{fig:functionh_a} illustrates the relative positions of $g$ and its smooth Gerber–Shiu function when $g$ satisfies Condition \eqref{conditionA}.